So how does Glasscubes work?

 The activity feed – This feed is a live summary of what’s happening across your account.
 It’s tailored to each user and will only display the activity for the areas of the account that are relevant to them.
 This means that if a user comments on a file in a workspace and then someone else starts a discussion in another, you can see both activities in this single feed.
 It’s a great way to get a snapshot of what’s happening across your account.

 Click on any of the summary links (NEW FILES, FILES UPDATED, NEW POSTS, TASKS COMPLETED or TASKS CREATED) to access a list of recent items.
 These can be filtered using the link highlighted above.

-If you have the necessary permission level you can create a new workspace by clicking on the '+' icon that is displayed to the right of the title WORKSPACES in the main navigation bar.
-If you don’t see the icon and want to create a workspace please contact your Administrator.
+Create new workspaces by clicking on the '+' icon that is displayed to the right of the title WORKSPACES in the main navigation bar.

 What about adding people to the account so I can start sharing things?

-If you are an Administrator you can add new users in the 'User Security' section of your account Settings.
+If you are an Administrator you can add new users by navigating to Settings>User management.
 Otherwise you will need to be a 'Workspace Owner' and then you will add users directly into the workspace that you want to involve them in.
 Users will only have access to the workspaces they are a member of, they will not be able to view or access any workspaces they have not been added to.